PCSX2/pcsx2-net-www/docs/contributing/contributing.md

 - Comments should be relevant to the commit/issue and should contain _useful information_.
 - If you're having general problems with PCSX2, you can use our [Issue tracker](https://github.com/PCSX2/pcsx2/issues), or if you don't really know what revision causes it, our [Public Forum](https://forums.pcsx2.net).
 This way we can discuss and troubleshoot the issue in depth, in its right place.
-- Statements like "please make it faster" or "please fix my game" are not acceptable and will be deleted.
+- Statements like "please make it faster" or "please fix my game" _do not contain useful information_, and therefore, will be deleted.
-- Phrasing the statement as a question like "Will this make it faster?" or "Will this fix my game?" is not acceptable either, and will also be deleted.
+- Phrasing the statement as a question like "Will this make it faster?" or "Will this fix my game?" is _not useful_ either, and will also be deleted.
-- If we delete your post, there was a good reason for it.
-Deleting posts without justification would be counter-productive, much the same way that allowing posts with no relevant content would also be counter-productive.
+- Much the same way that allowing posts with no relevant content would be counter-productive, so would deleting posts without justification on our end.
+Please trust that if we delete your post, it was only because it went against guidelines, or because it would be handled better in our [Public Forum](https://forums.pcsx2.net) or [Issue tracker](https://github.com/PCSX2/pcsx2/issues).